toy-soldier/grocery-recommender/README.md

 ### Agent Design Pattern — Plan-and-Execute

 This system follows a simplified **Plan-and-Execute agent pattern**, where one model interprets user input (“planning”) and another model executes based on that structured output.
-In this design, the parsing performed by GPT-4 acts as the planning phase, producing a well-defined JSON representation of the user’s intent.
-The recommendation phase, handled by GPT-3, acts as the execution stage, using that structured plan together with the store catalog to generate product matches.
+In this design, the parsing acts as the planning phase, producing a well-defined representation of the user’s intent.
+The recommendation phase acts as the execution stage, using that structured plan together with the store catalog to generate product matches.
 This mirrors the architecture used in many real-world production AI pipelines: deterministic orchestration with clearly separated model responsibilities, rather than an autonomous free-form agent loop.